Seabourn World Cruises: 129 nights from Los Angeles with Seabourn Sojourn

 Hobart

-Hobart, on the southeastern coast of Tasmania, is the capital city of Tasmania, an island state of Australia.
-It's the second oldest capital city in Australia, after Sydney, and is known for its rich history, beautiful natural scenery, and vibrant culture.
-All these attractions make the city a unique and appealing destination for visitors.
-Its location provides a picturesque setting with a mix of mountainous and waterfront views.
+Hobart, located on the southeastern coast of Tasmania, is the capital of Tasmania, an island state of Australia.
+It is the second oldest capital in the country, after Sydney, and is known for its rich history, beautiful natural landscapes and lively artistic panorama.
+All these attractions make the city a unique and attractive destination for every type of visitor.
+Its location offers a picturesque environment with a mix of mountains and waterfront.

 Portland